jozefg/drafts/bisim.md

 Now how could we prove that `A ~ B`?
 Since `~` is the union of all bisimulations, all we need to is construct a bisimulation so that `A R B` and hey presto, they're bisimilar.

+TODO EXAMPLE PROOFS

+## From Vending Machines to Programs

+Now it's all very well and good that we can prove the equivalence of programs

+## A Precise Formulation of Coinduction

+## Relation to Induction

+## [Finally] Some Code

+## Wrap Up